piranti-persada/readitlater-policy/privacy-policy.md

 * Local data remains on your device until you delete it, clear the app data, or uninstall the app.

 ## Children's Privacy
-ReadItLater is intended for general use.
+Pile is intended for general use.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 If we make changes, the updated version will be posted here with a new "Last Updated" date.